-The WiFi version runs on all platforms you can think of, as long as the device and the phone is connected to the same LAN.
+The Blu-Pad is a great performer.
+It runs on all platforms you can think of, as long as the player/console and the phone/tablet is connected to the same LAN.

-But before your players can play your game using any of the Blu-Pad options, you have to add support for them in your game.
-Some source files will be downloadable from this site in the near future.
+In order to use a Blu-Pad for your game, you must add support for it in your game.
+Some helpful source files will be available on this site in the near future.

 Based on these facts we can divide user-input into 3 groups:

-The is the most optimal user-input we can get.
+This is the most optimal user-input we can get.
 You can register multiple buttons.
 KEY_PRESSED will be fired for each button as the player press and hold them one by one.
 When you release them one by one, KEY_RELEASED will be fired for each of them too.
 So this class of input-controls really has no limits.
-Devices in this category includes the PS4 gamepad, and the PS3 gamepad - although the PS3 gamepad only lets you press one directional button at a time.
+Devices in this category includes the PS4 gamepad, and the PS3 gamepad.

 There's a big step down from a Class 1 to a Class 2 input-control device.
 Devices in this category only lets you press a single button at a time.
 It fires KEY_PRESSED when you press the button, and KEY_RELEASED when you lift your finger again.